mmcelreath/WebAppDraft/README.md

 Copy and paste the following code into the *main.tf* file then save the changes.

+> Note: Web App/App Service names need to be globally unique across all of Azure in order to be able to resolve it's URL.
+Replace `<app-name`> in the following code with something that is unique.

 ```
 resource "azurerm_resource_group" "app-rg" {
   name     = "app-rg-01"